 Each extraction and back-extraction mixed organic and aqueous mixtures with unequal volumes.
 The solution being added always contained an extra 200 μl to reduce the chance of accidentally pipetting both phases.
-For example, if TBP were being added to the stock solution described above, 700 μl would be added initially and 500 μl removed.
+For example, if TBP were being added to the working solution described above, 700 μl would be added initially and 500 μl removed.
 This excess volume will be referred to as hold-up volume in similar fashion to the differential extraction experiment described by Long (Long 1967).
+All results presented below have been corrected to those that would be expected for equal contact volumes between aqueous and organic solutions during both extraction and back-extraction.
+Results are also corrected to zero hold-up volume.

 Experiment 1.
 The purpose of the first experiment was to quantify product recovery and DF values for a single contact extraction and back-extraction of Pu.
-U(VI) and Pu(IV) were extracted and decontaminated by contacting the prepared stock solution with a solution of 30 vol.% TBP with a kerosene diluent.
-After mixing and separation of the two phases, Pu(IV) was reduced to Pu(III) and back-extracted by contacting the physically separated TBP solution with 0.75 M HNO3 in a 0.024 M ferrous sulfamate solution via oxidation of Fe(II).
-The stock solution both before and after TBP contact, as well as the final solution containing back-extracted Pu, were analyzed with ICP-MS.
+U(VI) and Pu(IV) were extracted and decontaminated by contacting the working solution with a solution of 30 vol.% TBP with a kerosene diluent.
+After mixing and separation of the two phases, Pu(IV) was reduced to Pu(III) and back-extracted by contacting the physically separated TBP solution with a solution of 0.024 M ferrous [Fe(II)] sulfamate in 0.75 M HNO3.
+The working solutions both before and after TBP contact, as well as the final solution containing back-extracted Pu, were analyzed with ICP-MS.

 Experiment 2.
 The purpose of the second experiment was to extract a large fraction of Pu.
-Utilizing the results from the first experiment, it was determined that contacting the prepared stock solution four times with TBP would extract over 90% of the Pu.
-Therefore, this experiment had four TBP contacts with the prepared stock solution.
+Utilizing the results from the first experiment, it was determined that contacting the prepared working solution four times with TBP would extract over 90% of the Pu.
+Therefore, this experiment had four TBP contacts with the prepared working solution.
 The four TBP solutions were then collected into a single vial, and contacted three times with a 4 M HNO3 in a 0.024 M ferrous sulfamate solution.
-The three contacts were then collected into a single vial.
+These three contacts were then collected into a single vial.

 In order to ensure minimal U back-extraction, the HNO3 concentration for this experiment was increased to 4 M because higher concentrations reduce the degree to which U is back-extracted (Stoller 1961).
 Three contacts of the ferrous sulfamate solution ensured complete back-extraction of Pu, while the higher nitric acid concentration minimized back-extraction of U. The same solutions as described in the first experiment were analyzed with ICP-MS.

 The four contact extraction three contact back-extraction process described above for the second experiment will be referred to as a cycle.
 The combined ferrous sulfamate solution containing back-extracted Pu underwent a second cycle to verify the repeatability of the process and for comparison with the first cycle.
-The final solution Pu was reset with the addition of 0.5 mg of NaNO2 to convert all the Pu(III) to Pu(IV).
+The ending solution of the first cycle Pu was “reset” with the addition of 0.5 mg of NaNO2 to convert all Pu(III) to Pu(IV).

 Results

-All results are presented for equal contact volumes between aqueous and organic solutions for both extraction and back extraction.
-Results are also depicted for a zero holdup volume.

 The U and Pu recovery after back-extraction for the first and second experiments are shown in Table 1.
-The DCs for U and Pu were determined by analyzing the stock solution both before and after extraction for experiment 1.
-These were determined to be 26.7 ± 2.9 and 11.6 ± 1.1, for U and Pu respectfully.
-Experiment 2 successfully recovered about 93% of the original Pu with less than 1% of the original U.
+The DCs for U and Pu were determined by analyzing the working solution both before and after extraction for experiment 1.
+These were determined to be 26.7 ± 2.9 and 11.6 ± 1.1, for U and Pu respectively.
+Experiment 2 successfully recovered approximately 93% of the original Pu with less than 1% of the original U remaining.

 Table 1 Recoveries of U and Pu for the different experiments.